Key Takeaways:

 This slow extraction process not only results in a low-acidity and less bitter brew, but also brings out unique flavor notes.

-Cold brew coffee can be enjoyed plain, over ice, or mixed with milk and sweeteners to create delightful variations like a cold brew or .
+Cold brew coffee can be enjoyed plain, over ice, or mixed with milk and sweeteners to create delightful variations like a cold brew latte or iced coffee.

 The growth of cold brew coffee in the market